konstructio/kubefirst-docs/CONTRIBUTING.md

 We are using [Docusaurus](https://github.com/facebook/docusaurus) as our documentation platform.
 More information on the platform in their [documentation](https://docusaurus.io/docs).

+### Commit messages

+We subscribe to the [Conventional Commits specification](https://www.conventionalcommits.org).
+It can be a bit difficult to choose the right commit message prefix since this repository is for documentation, and not an application per se.
+Here are the guidelines for the documentation specific ones:

+- `docs`: when adding new information to the docs (ex.: creating a new page, adding a section to an existing one).
+- `fix`: when fixing the documentation (ex.: correcting a typo, rectifying untrue content).
+- `refactor`: rewording part of the content or restructuring the documentation.

+Here's the non content related ones:

+- `chore`: anything that isn't Docusaurus code related (see `feat` prefix) or documentation content (ex.: updating the `CONTRIBUTING.md` file or releasing a new version of the docs).
+- `ci`: any automation, probably GitHub Actions related.
+- `feat`: anything related to Docusaurus as our documentation platform (ex.: updating Docusaurus, changing the configurations), aside from styling.
+- `style`: anything about styling, mostly CSS.

+As of now, we don't see usage for the `perf` & `test` prefixes.

 ### Update the content

 WIP